NickPriv/hello-world/README.md

 # hello-world
-Learning how to use Github :)

-This repository will serve to teach me the basics of how to use Github.

-For example, I'm currently learning how branches work.
+I'm using this repo to learn how to use GitHub before I use it for my CSCI 187 project.